pallupz/covid-vaccine-booking/README.md

 16. Stay healthy and stay safe!

-Tips: I used this command to run the script as it was giving me Syntax error:_ python3 src/covid-vaccine-slot-booking.py_ Also I used this command to install the dependencies _python3 pip install -r requirements.txt_
+Tips: I used this command to run the script as it was giving me Syntax error:_ python3 src/covid-vaccine-slot-booking.py_ Also I used this command to install the dependencies _python3 -m pip install -r requirements.txt_

 **Same steps in screenshots:**